 Does it matter if your puppy gets into your medicine and ingests a few pills?

 Each year, there are almost 214,000 cases of pet poisoning in the U.S. Many of these cases were caused by household items that may seem perfectly harmless.

 Even your most benign medications are harmful to dogs.
 Over-the-counter medications, allergy medications, antidepressants, and blood pressure medications are just a few of the medicines poisonous for dogs.
 After all, dog bodies are very different from human bodies, and what's safe for humans may not be safe for dogs.

-Puppies have no problem chewing up childproof lids and ingesting what’s inside, so all medications have to be out of reach.
+Puppies have no problem chewing up childproof lids and eating what’s inside, so all medications have to be out of reach.